 From February 2019, we have a plastic free pantry of organic dried goods in store, where you will be able to come and buy some of our most popular organic dried goods loose, by weight, without plastic bags.

-In order to ensure there is minimal food waste, we work mostly to a pre-order system, any small amounts of left over food always find a home, amongst staff, local community and charitable projects, our take-away nights, the animals or finally our compost heap which we then use to grow our veggies.
+In order to ensure there is minimal food waste, we encourage use of our pre-order system, any small amounts of left over food always find a home, amongst staff, local community and charitable projects, our take-away nights, the animals or finally our compost heap which we then use to grow our veggies.
 We even have a composting loo at the smallholding and the majority of our equipment, even down to the timber for our raised beds has been reclaimed in some way!

 Any profit we make is reinvested back into becoming ever more green, developing our range of green products and continuing work at our smallholding.

 Enjoy browsing our selection of products which we have worked very hard to build, or reading about what we do and please do not hesitate to get in touch should you have any questions!

 Laura is available for speaking at events, courses, consultancy and workshops.
 Please get in touch if you would like to speak to Laura about having her speak at your event or to organise a workshop by emailing email@example.com or use the contact page.